Loading...

 One advantage of using NoSQL databases is that we don't have to pre-define fields or data elements in the collection.

-Google Cloud Functions are serverless functions that are hosted and executed in the Google Cloud.
-We will use a Cloud Function to populate the Firestore collection just created.
+Google Cloud Run Functions are serverless functions that are hosted and executed in the Google Cloud.
+We will use a Cloud Run Function to receive data from Notehub and then populate the Firestore collection just created.

 Alternatively, you may want to Require authentication to require an authorization token to be sent along with the Notehub route request.